Assault & Aggravated Assault Attorneys in Miami

-Hubbs Law is experienced in defending assault and aggravated assault charges in the Miami area.
-E.J.
-Hubbs represents people from all over Miami-Dade County, including Miami Beach, Coral Gables, Hialeah, Miami Gardens, Homestead, The Hammocks, Cutler Bay, North Miami and South Miami, as well as other cities and communities throughout Greater Miami.
+Hubbs Law Firm is experienced in defending assault and aggravated assault charges in the Miami area.
+Our legal team represents people from all over Miami-Dade County, including Miami Beach, Coral Gables, Hialeah, Miami Gardens, Homestead, The Hammocks, Cutler Bay, North Miami and South Miami, as well as other cities and communities throughout Greater Miami.

-Definitions of Assault and Aggravated Assault in Miami, Florida
+Definitions of Assault & Aggravated Assault in Florida

-Depending on the circumstances of an alleged assault, the crime may be charged as "simple" assault, a second-degree misdemeanor, or aggravated assault, a third-degree felony.
+Depending on the circumstances of an alleged assault, the crime may be charged as simple assault, which is a second-degree misdemeanor, or aggravated assault, which is a third-degree felony.

-The Florida Statutes, Title XLVI, Chapter 784, § 784.011 defines "assault" as "an intentional, unlawful threat by word or act to do violence to the person of another, and doing some act which creates a well-founded fear in such other person that such violence is imminent."
+The Florida Statute Title XLVI, Chapter 784, § 784.011 defines assault as "an intentional, unlawful threat by word or act to do violence to the person of another and doing some act which creates a well-founded fear in such other person that such violence is imminent."

 The Florida Supreme Court's Standard Jury Instructions in Criminal Cases § 8.1 enumerate the three elements that all must be proved beyond any reasonable doubt to obtain a conviction for assault:

 - The defendant intentionally and unlawfully threatened, either by word or act, to do violence to the alleged victim